 The second is whenever I have students graduate, it’s awesome to see them be successful -- I can write however many lines of code myself, but the thousands of people I’ve taught can collectively make a much bigger impact than me, and that’s pretty cool.

-As a self-taught developer do you find that you are able to communicate better with coding students as you’ve been in the same position?
+As a self-taught developer do you find that you are able to communicate better with coding students?

 I think I’m in this really lucky place from an educational perspective since I have some computer science background, completely self-taught web development, and then have taught at a bootcamp for the last two and a half years.
 I’ve seen so many different ways of learning to code and their benefits and drawbacks.
 I think if I were to go back, learning at a bootcamp would have been awesome.
 The structure and accountability would have been really nice!